eirihoyh/soduko_solver/README.md

 # sudoku_solver
-Program that takes in a sudo board and tries to solve it
+Program that takes in a 9x9 sudoku board and tries to solve it